J.A. Sweeton Residence

 The J.A.
 Sweeton Residence was built in 1950 in Cherry Hill, in Camden County, New Jersey, United States.
 At 1500 sqft, it is the smallest of the four Frank Lloyd Wright houses in New Jersey.
 This Usonian scheme house was constructed of concrete blocks and redwood plywood.

 The Sweeton House is sheltered by a dramatically pitched roof that comes within four feet of the ground.
 An impressive cantilevered carport extending about 20 ft from the house provides a dramatic visual element to the entrance.
 Wright loved the automobile but thought garages were a relic of the "livery-stable mind," according to his revised autobiography.

 The compact horizontal plan reflects a standard Usonian scheme.
 Three bedrooms and one bathroom are arranged on a linear axis like cabins of an ocean liner.
 With its prominent living room defined by six glass doors, mitered glass corners and cathedral ceiling, the home seems larger than its 1500 sqft.

 The Sweeton House remains a private residence and is not accessible by the public.
 The larger original site has been subdivided and is isolated from major roadways.

-Address is actually 373 Kings Highway.
+The homes address is actually 373 Kings Highway.
 375 is Princeton Behavioral Center, house is behind the Center.